cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 ### Introduction to Amazon Algorithms

-These examples provide quick walkthroughs to get you up and running with Amazon SageMaker's custom developed algorithms.
+These examples provide quick walkthroughs to get you up and running with Amazon SageMaker's custom-developed algorithms.
 Most of these algorithms can train on distributed hardware, scale incredibly well, and are faster and cheaper than popular alternatives.

 * [k-means](sagemaker-python-sdk/1P_kmeans_highlevel) is our introductory example for Amazon SageMaker.
 It walks through the process of clustering MNIST images of handwritten digits using Amazon SageMaker k-means.
 * [Factorization Machines](introduction_to_amazon_algorithms/factorization_machines_mnist) showcases Amazon SageMaker's implementation of the algorithm to predict whether a handwritten digit from the MNIST dataset is a 0 or not using a binary classifier.